nerdErg/AjaxAnywhere/README.md

 - Remove JSF support
 - Remove dependency with Java SE HTML parser

-You can find more info about it in [our WIKI](http://nerderg.com/AjaxAnywhere).
+You can find more info about it our site: http://ajaxanywhere.com

-##Changelog

-- version 2.0 (13/03/2013)
-    - Initial release.
-The 2.0 version denotes that it is newer and better version than the original AjaxAnywhere library.